Slamming Forces During Water Entry of a Simple Harmonic Oscillator

 The flexure spring assembly threads into the impactor body at one end and bolts to the nose at the other end.
-Hemispherical noses weighing 0.039 kg are 3D printed with $R=$ 22.23 and 29.64 mm for the $\alpha=0.12$ experiments.
-An aluminum nose weighing 0.159 kg with $R=$ 22.23 mm is fabricated for the $\sigma=0.24$ experiments.
-The fully assembled impactor body weighs 0.521 kg and the flexure elements typically weigh 0.020 kg, which we assume is split evenly between $M_n$ and $M_b$.
+Hemispherical nose pieces weighing 0.029 kg are 3D printed with $R=$ 22.23 and 29.64 mm for the $\alpha=0.12$ experiments.
+An aluminum nose piece weighing 0.126 kg with $R=$ 22.23 mm is fabricated for the $\sigma=0.24$ experiments.
+The nose pieces are each attached to an aluminum carrier weighing 0.033 kg which features mounting holes for the flexure elements.
+The fully assembled impactor body weighs 0.514 kg and the flexure elements typically weigh 0.020 kg for the low stiffness experiments and 0.040 kg for the high stiffness experiments, which we assume is split evenly between the body and nose masses.
+The slight mass variations due to the flexure elements are taken into account when calculating the $\textrm{R}_\textrm{F}$ value and non-dimensional maximum impact force for a given experiment.
 For the equivalent rigid experiments, additional aluminum noses are fabricated which thread directly into the impactor body in place of the flexure spring assembly.
 When possible, the lengths of the rigid noses are chosen so that the total impactor mass is the same as in the flexible experiments.